EndPointCorp/end-point-blog/2021/11/responsive-website-with-tailwindcss.md

 - ui
 ---

-Tailwind CSS is a CSS framework, like Bootstrap, Bulma and Foundation, just to name a few.
+Tailwind CSS is a CSS framework, like Bootstrap, Bulma, and Foundation.
 However, Tailwind CSS does things in a less conventional way when compared to traditional CSS frameworks.
 Instead of providing CSS classes based on components or functional roles (e.g. `.card` or `.row`), Tailwind only provides utility classes, in which each class does only one specific thing a CSS attribute usually does, such as `m-4` for `margin: 1rem` or `mt-8` for `margin-top: 2rem`.

 In Bootstrap, one can simply apply the provided `.card` CSS class to have a `<div>` styled like a card the Bootstrap way.
 In Tailwind, the styles have to be constructed with a string of different atomic classes. e.g. The equivalent of a Bootstrap's `.card` would be something like `relative flex flex-col break-words bg-white bg-clip-border min-w-0 rounded border`.
 Verbose, yes, but this gives flexibility for the developers to define the appearance of a `.card` element themselves (e.g. there could be multiple variants of appearances of a `.card`) without having to worry about overriding inherited/cascading CSS classes, which are typically the cause for CSS bugs in production.

 ## Atomic CSS

-The first thing one would notice when developing with Tailwind is how verbose a CSS class list can be.
-It feels almost like using the `style=""` attribute to write CSS, except it does not.
+The first thing you notice when developing with Tailwind is how wordy a CSS class list can be.
+It feels almost like using the `style=""` attribute to write CSS.
 In the traditional approach to CSS, suppose there are two elements with identical margins:
 ```css
 .card {
   display: block;